SanthoshRubanF/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

-# YouTube Data Scraper and Analysis
+# YouTube Data Harvesting and Warehousing using SQL, MongoDB and Streamlit

 This project is a web application built using Streamlit, designed to extract data from YouTube channels, store it in MongoDB, and then migrate it to a PostgreSQL database.
 The application provides functionalities for data extraction, storage, migration, and analysis, offering valuable insights into YouTube channel performance.